 How do I get my money?

-Once you are hired into a Federal Work-Study job and have completed all needed payroll paperwork, you will keep a record of the hours you have actually worked, and submit it to your employing department every week.
+Once you are hired into a Federal Work-Study job and have completed all needed payroll paperwork, you will submit timesheets every week.
 You will receive your funds biweekly by direct deposit for the hours that you reported on your time sheet approximately two weeks later.

-Note: Your Federal Work-Study award is intended to help with your living expenses and other indirect educational costs.
-No money from your Federal Work-Study award will be available to help you pay fees at the start of each term.
-Due to the eligiblity requirements necessary to use the award, Work-Study funds should not be used as a sole source of income.
+Note: Your Federal Work-Study offer is intended to help with your living expenses and other indirect educational costs.
+No money from your Federal Work-Study offer will be available to help you pay fees at the start of each term.
+Due to the eligibility requirements necessary to use the offer, Work-Study funds should not be used as a sole source of income.

 I have been working all semester in a work-study job.
 How much work-study funding do I have left?

-Your employer pays you from the amount you are awarded, which decreases over the course of the year as you earn paychecks.
-Check your Award Summary in My Buckeye Link.
+Your employer pays you from the amount you are offered, which decreases over the course of the year as you earn paychecks.
+Check your Financial Aid Summary in My Buckeye Link.
 The balance will update the Monday prior to the check date for each pay period.

 Can I work as many hours as I want?